pythonindia/inpycon-blog/content/blog/2021/volunteering.md

 ## Getting started with volunteering

 Now that you’re aware of what it takes and what it means to volunteer, if you wish to help us make the conference even better with your contributions, you should start with:

+* Filling our [Volunteer form](https://forms.gle/vuNphBsEc1KLXUSs9), which will let our team know you are interested in helping out.
+The leads for the workgroup you're interested in helping will contact you.

 * Joining the [mailing list](https://mail.python.org/mailman/listinfo/inpycon)to stay up to date with all the happenings, discussions, and overall progress of the conference preparations.